renanfernandes/my-stuff/SENTINEL.md

 You can run either a Windows or Linux server for your Syslog server and you can host on premise or in the cloud.
 Since my final goal is to ship the logs to Sentinel, I decided to create a Linux VM and host in Azure.

-This will allow expansion in the future and permit me connecting my servers overseas to this infrascture all well (but thats a topic for another discussion)
+This will give room to expand and allow me to connect my servers overseas to this infrastructure, but thats a topic for another day.

 ### Provisioning the VM
 Since I am not doing anything fancy and all I need is to collect syslogs, I provisioned a single VM with Ubuntu 21.10 and used **Standard_B2s** size.
 Which gives me 2 vCPUs and 4 GB of RAM at East US 2 Region.
 Costing me approximately $30.37/month, not bad!